AprilBrother/wiki.aprbrother/en/BleUsbDongle.md

 #### Buttons And LEDs

+The nRF528540 Dongle is equipped with a LED (LED1), a multicolor RGB LED (LED2), a user configurable button (SW1)

+The LEDs and button are connected to dedicated I/Os on the nRF52840 SoC.

+* SW1 - P1.06
+* LED1 - P0.06
+* LED2
+ * Red - P0.08
+ * Green - P1.09
+ * Blue - P0.12

 #### SWD Interface

 On the front side of the nRF52840 Dongle, there are connection hole for the SWD interface.